Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

 8. Human Resource Specialist

-As a human resource specialist, it will be your job to recruit and interview job applicants.
+As a human resource specialist, it’s your job to recruit and interview job applicants.

-You’ll also educate employees on salaries, benefits, and job duties, along with checking references and completing other pieces of hiring paperwork.
+You’ll also educate employees on salaries, benefits, and job duties, along with completing other pieces of hiring paperwork.

-While you might occasionally have to work weekends in order to travel to college job fairs or other events, for the most part, your work will take place between Monday and Friday.
+While you might occasionally work weekends to attend job fairs or other events, most projects will take place between Monday and Friday.